Table of contents

 One quarter of the population of Bratislava has its homes in Petržalka.

 In the north-western Devínska Nová Ves borough the car manufacturer Volkswagen has its large production facilities (the cars which were produced here are the Audi Q7 and Q8, the VW Touareg and the Porsche Cayenne).

 This borough has around 16.000 inhabitants, and here some of my Yoga-classes took place (see above).

 7. Slovakia beyond the capital

-In the following paragraphs I want to illustrate towns and places I had visited during my stay in Slovakia (beside the already described places in the Low Tatras).
+In the following paragraphs I want to illustrate towns and places I visited during my stay in Slovakia (in addition to the already described places in the Low Tatras).